RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 ### December 14, 2023
 ## 1.0.40 - 3.22 Preliminary support

+This is just a quick patch to get `Construction Materials` into the game for the new salvaging workflow.

 ### New features

-- `Construction Materials` and a salvage ore picker have been added.
+- `Construction Materials` and a salvage ore picker have been added. **Prices for construction materials are not in yet (Waiting on UEX)!!** so you will need to add them manually for a day or two.

 ### Fixes

-- Some context menu handling errors have been solved
+- Some context menu handling errors have been solved and right-clicking inside the session tools hould be allowed again.
 - Icon and font adjustments

-## Known issues

-- Prices for construction materials are not in yet (Waiting on UEX)

 -----